Cambridge Cancer Research Hospital

 Status

-The CCRH had the second stage of its business case, its Outline Business Case, approved by NHS England, the Department of Health and Social Care and HM Treasury in August 2023.
-The project’s Outline Business Case demonstrates to Government the vision and benefits that the CCRH will offer to patients across the region.
+CCRH had the second stage of its business case, its Outline Business case, approved by NHS England, the Department of Health and Social Care and HM Treasury in August 2023.
+This details the vision and benefits the hospital will offer to patients across the East of England.

 Find out more Arrow